 Pamela’s music is receiving active airplay on Nashville jazz radio, including WFSK, where DJ Sam Ervin has been quoted as saying, “Pamela DeMarche is arguably the finest jazz singer in Nashville.”

 Pamela DeMarche and her husband Jim now live in Eagle, Idaho and have joined the jazz scene in and around the Boise area!
 Since moving to Idaho, Pamela has had the honor of performing with The Meridian Symphony and the areas hottest 18 piece jazz band “The Kings of Swing”.
-Pamela was the featured vocalist with The Kings of Swing at The Sun Valley Jazz Festival this past October.
-In addition, she has performed at Le Coq Rouge, Woodriver Cellars Winery, R&R Public House, Bodovino, The Flatbread Pizzerias, The Blue Moose, Wild West, Rice Asian Restaurant, and The Sandbar and The Sapphire Room ( both at The Riverside Hotel ) including headlining the New Year’s Eve show at The Sapphire Room this past year.
+Pamela has been the featured vocalist with The Kings of Swing at The Sun Valley Jazz Festival, and this past summer performed with her jazz quartet at McCall’s Summer Fest 2015 at their Jazz Music Festival.
+In addition, Pamela has performed at Le Coq Rouge, Woodriver Cellars Winery, R&R Public House, Bodovino, The Flatbread Pizzerias, The Blue Moose, Wild West, and regularly at Rice Asian Restaurant, and The Sandbar and The Sapphire Room ( both at The Riverside Hotel ) doing shows and special events.
 Pamela has also performed locally for corporate events for Albertson’s and Spur Wing Estates.

 Read Eagle Magazine “Idaho’s Music Scene Just Got Jazzier” about Pamela DeMarche here.